claybrooks/claybrooks.github.io/_posts/2021-04-16-python-dynamic-api.md

 - The database is rather large, in the gigabyte range
 - The data in this database is updated quarterly (more like semi-annually) based on field research
 - The database is read-only via the provided Java API
-- My team relies heavily on third-party environmental data and our consumption scripts are written in python and only python
+- My team relies heavily on third-party environmental data and our consumption scripts are written only in python

 The reasoning behind taking on this new source of data: